MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/javascript/index.md

 In this example, the security check is `PinCodeAttempts` which was defined in [Implementing the CredentialsValidationSecurityCheck](../security-check).
 The challenge sent by this security check contains the number of remaining attempts to login (`remainingAttempts`), and an optional `errorMsg`.

-Use the `WL.Client.createWLChallengeHandler()` API method to create and register a challenge Handler:
+Use the `WL.Client.createSecurityCheckChallengeHandler()` API method to create and register a challenge Handler:

 ```javascript
 PinCodeChallengeHandler = WL.Client.createSecurityCheckChallengeHandler("PinCodeAttempts");